Posts

 Image

 Recently I posted these to Twitter: These were among the replies I got: I said I'd respond when I had time.
 I couldn’t condense a thoughtful reply into a tweet and didn’t want to try to write a long series of tweets so I've published my response here and to a PDF that can be downloaded or viewed online.
 The link is at the bottom of this post.
 For the record, I don't monetize my social media account nor the website and I've set the website to collect the minimum possible data that the host, Google's Blogger, allows.
 I take seriously that we all have a general default right to privacy in what we think about, read, and talk about.
 What I do see is anonymous information like the number of users, their or their VPN's general location, time spent on the site, etc. Google, the NSA, Putin, or others might surveil online activities but I don't see IP addresses nor do I want to.
 I’ll defend the assertion that MAGA is an authoritarian ideology.
-And I’ll respond to th
+And I’ll respond

 Labor Day: Unions Have a Stake in Ending Minority Rule in the United States | Mark Weisbrot, published Sept 1, 2022